Debbie Dean (singer)

-Reba Jeanette Smith (February 1, 1928 – February 17, 2001), known professionally as "Debbie Dean", "Penny Smith" and "Debbie Stevens", was an American singer|writer who was the first white solo artist to record for Motown.
+Reba Jeanette Smith (February 1, 1928 – February 17, 2001), known professionally as Debbie Dean, Penny Smith, and Debbie Stevens, was an American singer who was the first white solo artist to record for Motown.

 Biography

 Born Reba Jeanette Smith on February 1, 1928, in Corbin, Kentucky.
 She was the fourth child of Walter B. Smith, a railroad engineer by his wife, Alma, a housewife.
 Debbie Dean recorded as Penny Smith and Debbie Stevens at various labels before arriving at Motown in the early 1960s, and was Motown's first white female solo recording artist, signed by Berry Gordy.

 Unlike most of the early Motown recording artists, Dean preferred rock and roll to R&B and blues.
 She was popular in the Chicago area in the mid and late 1950s, recording as "Penny Smith" and "Debbie Stevens", as well as singing on radio.
 T.V., and at record hops in the Chicago area.
 Her husband, Jim Lounsbury, was a pioneer Rock and Roll radio, television, and record hop celebrity in the Chicago area at that time, and also hosted two T.V. dance shows at various times called "Banstand Matinee" and "The Record Hop".

-In February 1959, as "Debbie Stevens", she was asked to join the "Winter Dance Party" tour after Buddy Holly, the Big Bopper, and Richie Valens were killed in a plane crash in Iowa.
-In 1960, Berry Gordy, Jr., recruited her to join his new Motown record label in Detroit, and signed her to a three-year recording contract, thus becoming Motown's first white female solo recording artist.
+In February 1959, as "Debbie Stevens", she was asked to join the "Winter Dance Party" tour after Buddy Holly, The Big Bopper, and Ritchie Valens were killed in a plane crash in Iowa.
+In 1960, Berry Gordy Jr. recruited her to join his new Motown record label in Detroit, and signed her to a three-year recording contract, thus becoming Motown's first white female solo recording artist.
 Mr. Gordy also changed her stage name to "Debbie Dean".
-At Motown, Dean worked with the early stars at the Motown house in Detroit, now known as "Hitsville USA".
-Her first single was "Don't Let Him Shop Around" (#1007, 1961), the answer song to the Miracles' #1 hit "Shop Around".
-In her song the Miracles sing background vocals.
+At Motown, Dean worked with the early stars at the Motown house in Detroit, now known as Hitsville U.S.A.
+Her first single was "Don't Let Him Shop Around" (#1007, 1961), an answer song to the Miracles' #1 hit "Shop Around" on which The Miracles themselves sing background vocals.
 The song made "The Music Reporter R & B Top Fifty" for over two months, reaching #14.
 Her subsequent singles at Motown were less successful, and with the advent of new artists, her three-year contract was not renewed.